 IV.
-Handcuffing
+E. Handcuffing

-A. Police Report Required
+1.A.
+Police Report Rrequired

-1. A Police Report is required for any incident involving handcuff use.
-The circumstances necessitating handcuffing shall be documented in a Narrative Text.

-- 2. The application of handcuffs shall be marked in the corresponding box on the Entity page for each person handcuffs were applied to, subject to the exception for mass arrests below. - 3.
-If there is no associated offense code, the report should use a code that corresponds to the problem nature code or if not applicable, the code MISC. - 4.
-Handcuff use does not require the code FORCE or a Use of Force details page unless it results in an injury or complaint of injury or pain.
+- a.1.
+A Police Report is required for any incident involving handcuffing use.
+The circumstances necessitating handcuffing shall be documented in a Narrative Text. - b.2.
+The application of handcuffs shall be marked in the corresponding box on each the Entity page for each person handcuffs were applied to, subject to the exception for mass arrests below. - e.3.If there is no associated offense code, the report should use a code that corresponds to the problem nature code or if not applicable, the code MISC. - d.4.Handcuffing Handcuff use does not require the code FORCE or a Use of Force details page unless an injury or alleged injury occurred it results in an injury or complaint of injury or pain.

-B. Injuries From Handcuff Use
+2.B.
+Injuries From Handcuff Use

-- 1. If handcuffs themselves or the act of handcuffing result in an injury, complaint of injury or pain, or aggravation of a preexisting injury, then the handcuff use shall be reported as level 2 reportable force or level 3 reportable force. - 2.
+- 1. If handcuffs themselves or the act of handcuffing Handcuffing will be classified as a level 2 or level 3 use of force if it results in an injury, complaint of injury or pain, or aggravation of a preexisting injury, then the handcuff use shall be reported as level 2 reportable force or level 3 reportable force. - 2.
 A complaint solely of discomfort from handcuff use (as defined below) shall not be considered reportable force. - 3.
 To determine if a complaint of injury or pain from handcuffing or handcuffs should be reported as level 2 reportable force or level 3 reportable force members shall do the following: - a.
 Remedy any issues with spacing or application when safe to do so, and then ask the person if they still feel pain or discomfort. - b.
 If the person is still feeling pain or discomfort, the member shall ask the person the following or similar questions: - i.
 Do you feel like you have a broken bone, or a pulled or sprained muscle, tendon or ligament, related to the handcuff use? - ii.
 Do you have persistent numbness or tingling related to the handcuff use? - iii.
 Do you have any prior injuries or conditions related to the area of pain that were aggravated by the handcuff use? - iv.
 Do you feel you need immediate medical attention or an ambulance? - c.
 If the person answers "yes" to any of those questions, medical treatment shall be provided in accordance with P&P 7-350 and the handcuff use shall be reported as level 2 reportable force or level 3 reportable force. - d.
 If the answers are "no," the complaint may be considered a complaint of discomfort from handcuff use.